izzybug/izzybug/README.md

-### Hi there I'm Izza Iqbal
+### Hi I'm Izza Iqbal
-I am Izza Iqbal, a passionate student with a keen interest in the field of Artificial Intelligence.
+I'm passionate student with a keen interest in the field of Artificial Intelligence.
 With a deep interest in ML, I have a passion to understand and contribute to the development of technologies that underlie an increasingly sophisticated future.

 <!--
 **izzybug/izzybug** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.